LogicApp

 global Object Element Defines a global Lua constant value to be set in the Lua globals for all scripts initiated by this service entry.

 In the case where a Lua instance is cached and re-used, the global variables listed here will be initialized every time.
+Refer to the Service Global Configuration section for details of the global definitions.

 (Default = 300)